Set up InfluxDB

 When configuring your token, if you created an all access token, use that token to interact with InfluxDB.
 Otherwise, use your operator token.

-When managing InfluxDB Cloud through the InfluxDB UI, authentication credentials are provided automatically using credentials associated with the user you log in with.
+When managing InfluxDB Cloud Serverless through the InfluxDB UI, authentication credentials are provided automatically using credentials associated with the user you log in with.

 influx